 - NO, and it's a nice-to-have → BACKLOG

-For each BACKLOG item, create a GitHub issue:
+For each BACKLOG item, create an issue on the detected platform:

 gh issue create \